A space to congregate. A space to collaborate. A space to create.

 Toronto Film School is counting down the days until the fall opening of its new showcase location at 460 Yonge Street – a 17,387-square-foot hub in the heart of downtown Toronto.

 Located at Yonge and College streets, this is the fourth building in the Toronto Film School’s College-Dundas Campus.
-It will feature five state-of-the-art studios – including three dedicated Film Production studios, one dedicated Acting studio, and one multi-program studio – as well as a spacious student lounge, four classrooms, a sound room and vocal booth, and a fully stocked equipment room.
+It will feature five studios – including three dedicated Film Production studios, one dedicated Acting studio, and one multi-program studio – as well as a spacious student lounge, four classrooms, a sound room and vocal booth, and a fully stocked equipment room.

 “It’s just a phenomenal thing that’s happening,” Yale Massey, director of TFS’s Film Production Diploma, said of the upcoming opening of the new Toronto Film School location at 460 Yonge St.